Mast Cell Activation Syndrome–Related Care

 Accurate MCAS diagnosis and treatment start with careful preparation and a detailed clinical history.
 Patients should track their symptoms, triggers, reactions, and responses to medications over time.
 Since mast cell activity can vary, testing results must be viewed alongside symptoms.

 Some medications, like antihistamines, may need adjustment before testing.
-Chronic conditions such as asthma, allergic rhinitis, or eczema should be well managed before evaluation to ensure accurate results and safety.
+Chronic conditions such as asthma, allergic rhinitis, or eczema should be well-managed before evaluation to ensure accurate results and safety.

 Lab tests may include measuring mast cell mediators like tryptase, histamine metabolites, and prostaglandins, often taken during or soon after symptoms.
 Because results can be normal between flares, diagnosis depends more on clinical expertise than on a single lab value.